Specialist No Win, No Fee Solicitors

 Contacting the Responsible Party

 Once you choose to pursue a personal injury claim with our help, we will contact those responsible for your accident or illness (most often the insurers of those responsible) and ask them if they’re aware of your damages and if they accept responsibility.
 If they accept full responsibility, we’ll help you get the right treatments and rehabilitation, as well as start negotiating your compensation.
-If they don’t accept responsibility, then we’ll discuss with you on the best ways to proceed.
+If they don’t accept responsibility, then we’ll discuss with you the best ways to proceed.

 Putting Together Your Case

-We will examine your case in a detailed manner and will gather all necessary evidence to support your claim.
+We will examine your case in a detailed manner and will gather all the necessary evidence to support your claim.
 Witness statements and professional opinions from independent medical professionals may also be used.
 This will allow us to determine the precise circumstances which caused your illness or injury, how it has affected your life, as well helps us arrange any care or support that you may need to aid in your rehabilitation and recovery.

 Final Settlement and Compensation Awarded